imAdityaSahu/imAdityaSahu/README.md

 I am a Certified Front-End Developer (HTML/(S)CSS/JS) and Web (UI) Designer with over 4+ years of experience in designing Pixel-Perfect Responsive Designs and HTML pages.

-Specialized in creating user-centered UI designs using Photoshop/Figma and converting them to precise, high-quality HTML. <br> <br>
-Proven track record of enhancing user engagement and collaborating seamlessly with teams under tight deadlines. <br> <br>
-Highly skilled in using modern front-end technologies such as Bootstrap and SASS/SCSS. <br> <br>
+Specialized in creating user-centered UI designs using Photoshop/Figma and converting them to precise, high-quality HTML.
+Have a Proven track record of enhancing user engagement and collaborating seamlessly with teams under tight deadlines.
+I am Highly skilled in using modern front-end technologies such as Bootstrap and SASS/SCSS.
 I’m currently learning **MERN Stack** and **Drupal CMS** <br> <br>

 ## ✨ My Tech Stack